lumina-desktop/lumina-docs/lumina.rst

 Right-Click Menu
 ================

-If the user right-clicks on the desktop, a menu of quick shortcuts will appear for instant access and the title of the menu will indicate the name of the workspace.
-While this menu can be customized, here is a quick summary of the default items on the menu.
+If the user right-clicks on the desktop, a menu of quick shortcuts will appear and the title of the menu will indicate the name of the workspace.
+While this menu can be customized, here is a quick summary of the default items on the menu:

 * **Terminal:** used to launch a system terminal.
 The default is :command:`xterm`, but this can be customized.

 * **Browse System:** launches the file manager.
 The default file manager, Insight, is recommended but this can be customized.

+* **Applications:** provides shortcuts to the user's home directory, the operating system's graphical software management utility (if available), the control panel (if the operating system provides one), and the applications currently registered on the system, arranged by system category.

-* **Settings:** contains configuration shortcuts for the screensaver, desktop, and screen, as well as a shortcut to Control Panel and for determining the version of Lumina.
+* **Settings:** contains configuration shortcuts for the screensaver, desktop, and screen, as well as a shortcut to the operating system's control panel and for determining the version of
+  Lumina.

 * **Unlock/Lock Desktop:** used to lock or unlock the desktop plugins.
 When unlocked, desktop plugins become "active" and can be moved, resized, or removed from the desktop.
 It is recommended to leave the desktop locked during normal operations.